Describe the main responsibilities of your role?

 What do you feel are the key skills needed to be good at your job?

-How and why did you get started in the industry/profession?
+How and why did you get started in the profession?

-What advice would you give someone wanting to become a PA?
+What advice would you give someone wanting to become a Sales Director?

-What do you feel are the key issues that will affect the PA profession/sector in 2011?
+What do you feel are the key issues that will affect the sector you work in this year?